top of page

 Indoor Air Quality and Cognitive Function

-Analyzing the relationship between VOC exposure in residential settings and neurodevelopmental outcomes in adolescents.
+Analyzing the relationship between VOC exposure in residential settings and neurodevelopmental outcomes .

 Scholarly review of how structural housing deficiencies trigger chronic physiological stress responses in vulnerable populations.